scottyhq/zarrdata/README.md

 ## Configuration steps

 1. Add zarr data
-In the [create_zarr.py](./create_zarr.py) script I just create a Zarr store from the Xarray tutorial dataset, but if you have data.zarr you just add it to your repo
+In the [create_zarr.py](https://github.com/scottyhq/zarrdata/blob/main/create_zarr.py) script I just create a Zarr store from the Xarray tutorial dataset, but if you have data.zarr you just add it to your repo

 1. Add a jekyll configuration file
 GitHub pages automatically deploys your repository and serves static HTTP via Jekyll.
-Because Jekyll ignores hidden files (.zattrs, .zmetadata, etc) by defauly you need a [_config.yml](./_config_yml) to ensure those files are added
+Because Jekyll ignores hidden files (.zattrs, .zmetadata, etc) by default you need a [_config.yml](https://github.com/scottyhq/zarrdata/blob/main/_config.yml) to ensure those files are added

 1. Enable github pages
 To publish the site you just need to enable [GitHub Pages](https://guides.github.com/features/pages/) for the repository.
 It's as simple as going to repository Settings->Pages->Source (select 'main' branch and 'Save')!
 The you'll have a live HTTP-website with the repo README.md rendered!
 For this repo https://github.com/scottyhq/zarrdata the website is https://scottyhq.github.io/zarrdata .